samliu21/background-remover/README.md

 - `results.py` is used to visualize the results of the trained model

 ## Model
-We used the classic U-net model: a series of convolutions followed by transpose convolutions to reduce, then increase the dimensions of the image.
+I used the classic U-net model: a series of convolutions followed by transpose convolutions to reduce, then increase the dimensions of the image.
 Residual connections are used to propagate earlier weights later into the model to help with backward propagation.

-Since the network is fully convolutional, the U-net can take images of any image dimension.
-The only requirement is that the width and length are multiples of 32.

 The model was trained on 128 x 128 images.
 Thus, the dimensions of an inputted image are reduced to 128 x 128.
 The outputted mask is then scaled back to the original dimensions of the image.